Test Detail

 The symptoms of kidney stones include severe pain on either side of the lower back, stomachache, blood in urine, nausea and vomiting, fever, and chills.

 Hyperuricemia refers to a condition where the blood uric acid level is above the normal range.
-This condition may be caused due to an overproduction of uric acid or improper elimination of it from blood.
+This condition may be caused due to an overproduction of uric acid or its improper elimination from blood.

-Symptoms of Hyperuricemia include: · Gout which causes inflammation, swelling, stiffness, and pain at the joints · Kidney stones which cause pain in the lower back, abdomen, or sides, difficulty and pain during urination, blood in urine, etc. · Urinary tract infections · Renal failure
+Symptoms of hyperuricemia include inflammation, swelling, stiffness, pain in joints, pain in the lower back, abdomen, or sides, difficulty and pain during urination, blood in urine, etc.

-Risk factors for Hyperuricemia include kidney diseases, hypothyroidism or reduced secretion of hormones of thyroid gland, hypertension or high blood pressure, hyperglycemia or high blood sugar, vigorous exercise of being extremely active physically, chronic exposure to lead metal, pesticide poisoning, obesity, alcoholism, and use of certain medications.
+Risk factors for hyperuricemia include kidney diseases, hypothyroidism or reduced secretion of hormones of the thyroid gland, hypertension or high blood pressure, hyperglycemia or high blood sugar, vigorous exercise of being extremely active physically, chronic exposure to lead metal, pesticide poisoning, obesity, alcoholism, and use of certain medications.

 Q. What is the difference between gout and pseudogout?

-Gout or gouty arthritis is a medical condition which causes painful swelling and inflammation of the joints, most commonly of the joints of toes and lower limbs.
-It is caused due to excess uric acid in blood, leading to the deposition of monosodium urate crystals (uric acid crystals) in the synovial fluid of the joints.
-Pseudogout is a condition which shows symptoms similar to gout, namely painful inflammation and swelling at the joints.
-Pseudogout most commonly affects the knee joints, but may also affect the ankles, elbows, and wrists.
-It is caused due to formation and deposition of calcium pyrophosphate crystals in the joints.
+Gout or gouty arthritis is a medical condition that causes painful swelling and inflammation of the joints, most commonly of the joints, toes, and lower limbs.
+It is caused by excess uric acid in the blood, leading to the deposition of monosodium urate crystals (uric acid crystals) in the synovial fluid of the joints.
+Pseudogout is a condition that shows symptoms similar to gout, namely painful inflammation and swelling at the joints.
+Pseudogout most commonly affects the knee joints but may also affect the ankles, elbows, and wrists.
+It is caused due to the formation and deposition of calcium pyrophosphate crystals in the joints.
 Deposition of these crystals can occur due to hypercalcemia, hypothyroidism, magnesium deficiency, high iron concentration in blood, and aging.

 + more